mjuhanne/fyrtur-esp/README.md

 #### Configuration
 Fyrtur module will create an Access Point with a custom web portal which can be used to configure the home network WiFi AP well as the MQTT server.
 The AP name is "Fyrtur-xxxxxx", where xxxxxx is the last 6 digits of ESP32 WiFi module MAC address.
 This variation is done because we want to distinguish one Fyrtur node from another.
 Password to the AP is by default 'esp32pwd' but that can be configured via menuconfig.
 Connect to the AP and access http server at *10.10.0.1*.
 Use the interface to first connect to the target Access Point and then configure the MQTT server.
 The Fyrtur Access Point will shutdown after 1 minute of successful configuration.
-AP can be restarted via MQTT interface or via factory reset (see below).
+AP can be restarted via MQTT interface, pressing UP and DOWN buttons for > 2 seconds, or by doing factory reset (see below).

 ## Usage